Aravindrajeev432/GHL-2.0-custom-request/README.md

 This approach avoids the edge case of token expiration just before the request. after the first token validity check.
 ## How?
-We're creating a custom fuction in utils.py.
-This fuction accepts method, location id , url and params
+We're creating a custom function in utils.py.
+This function accepts method, location id , url and params

-we're gonna use this fuction for every request
+we're going to use this function for every request

-this function checks token validity before request if token expaired we're updating the token
+this function checks token validity before request if token expired we're updating the token
 ## Code 👨🏻‍💻
 Checkout custom_requests()
 in utils.py /auth_app